saphanaacademy/powerweek2018/Exercise_07/Exercise_07.md

 1. Select **Service Keys** in the left menu bar and click the **Create Service Key** button to create a new service key for your instance
 	![](images/15.png)

-1. Enter a name for this service key like **ml\_servicekey\_XX** where XX is your workstation ID; then click **Save** to save the service key
+1. Enter a name for this service key like **ml-sk** then click **Save** to save the service key
 	![](images/16.png)

 1. You get a screen like this.
-Please keep this page open or copy the service key somewhere because you'll need it in the next exercises
+Please keep this page open or copy the service key somewhere because you'll need it in the upcoming exercises
 	![](images/17.png)

 1. You have successfully generated a service key for the ML Foundation service.

 ### <a name="access-token"></a> Generate Access Token
-For the next exercises you will need an **OAuth2** token to access the ML Foundation services in your Cloud Foundry environment.
+For the upcoming exercises you will need an **OAuth2** token to access the ML Foundation services in your Cloud Foundry environment.
 We prepared a small helper application to facilitate you to retrieve this token.
 Please use the URL <https://get_token.cfapps.eu10.hana.ondemand.com/> to access this token generation application: you need to be logged in to your SAP Cloud Foundry account, to access it.
 This application is a tool that we provide during this workshop, but it is not part of our standard ML Foundation service offering.

 >NOTE: You do not need to do this step now!
 You'll need it several times in the next exercises and we will reference this chapter when needed.

-1. With your Firefox browser, navigate to the URL <https://get_token.cfapps.eu10.hana.ondemand.com/>
+1. With your Chrome browser, navigate to the URL <https://get_token.cfapps.eu10.hana.ondemand.com/>

 1. A new window comes up where you need to enter

 	- Authentication URL
 	- Client-ID